- An Overview Of Workout With A Rowing Machine

 Honestly speaking, a rowing workout isn’t going to give you much result on the abs, but rather for the back and core strengthening workouts, although you will see some good results on the arms too.

-If you need an effective solution for your chest or abs workout, go for bench presses, crunches or pushups workout, they are simply effective for this reason.
+If you need an effective solution for your chest or abs workout, go for bench presses, crunches, or, pushups workout, they are simply effective for this reason.

-Fact: What actually gives you abs is to lose enough body fat by having a ‘calories deficit’ or reaching below 11% of your body fat.
+Fact: What gives you abs is to lose enough body fat by having a ‘calories deficit‘ or reaching below 11% of your body fat.

 Can You Lose Belly Fat On A Rowing Machine?

-This is typically quite a subjective topic.
+It is typically quite a subjective topic.

 Burning belly fat is pretty a difficult task to achieve.
 To me, it mostly depends on:

 1) your workout intensity.
 The higher intensity you are putting effort into it, the more chances you’ll shed off the pound quicker.
-For example, having HIIT Training into your rowing workout, result can be overwhelming.
+For example, having HIIT Training into your rowing workout, results can be overwhelming.

 2) how long (the duration).
 Typically, with a longer duration of rowing or any other type of workout, you will see a quicker result.
-However, this also depends on your fitness level, strength and endurance.
+However, this also depends on your fitness level, strength, and, endurance.